Hamer Terms and Conditions

 Fannie Lou Hamer is an American voting and women's rights activist, community organizer, and a leader in the civil rights movement.
 She was the co-founder and vice-chair of the Freedom Democratic Party, which she represented at the 1964 Democratic National Convention.
 Hamer also organized Mississippi's Freedom Summer along with the Student Nonviolent Coordinating Committee (SNCC).
 She was also a co-founder of the National Women's Political Caucus, an organization created to recruit, train, and support women of all races who wish to seek election to government office.

-The Hamer Community is aligned with the Douglass Community Pledge and The Douglass Community License.
+The Hamer Community is aligned with the Beloved Community Pledge and The Beloved Community License.

 Hamer is a community where anyone that is centered in Peace, Love and Purposed is welcome to participate.